Eddy de Pretto: Early life

-At the age of twelve, he started lessons in theatre, singing, vocal technique and piano: "I took the TV remote for a microphone and operated a halogen lamp for lighting.
+At the age of twelve, de Pretto started lessons in theatre, singing, vocal technique and piano: "I took the TV remote for a microphone and operated a halogen lamp for lighting.
 So my mother suggested taking theatre lessons since I didn't excel at sport."
 He continued his education at the Institut supérieur des arts de la scène (ECM-ISAS, "Advanced Institute of Dramatic Arts") in Paris.

 Acting

-Eddy de Pretto's first acting experiences were in TV advertisements, such as the role of a young Julius Caesar for CanalSat in September 2010, before entering into the theatrical and film worlds: the short films Königsberg by Philipp Mayrhofer in 2012 and Vivre sa vie by Paul D. Meyer in 2013 as well as an appearance in the feature film Paulette by Jérôme Enrico in the role of "the young hippy buyer", also in 2013.
+de Pretto's first acting experiences were in TV advertisements, such as the role of a young Julius Caesar for CanalSat in September 2010, before entering into the theatrical and film worlds: the short films Königsberg by Philipp Mayrhofer in 2012 and Vivre sa vie by Paul D. Meyer in 2013, as well as an appearance in the feature film Paulette by Jérôme Enrico in the role of "the young hippy buyer", also in 2013.

 Music career

-Between the ages of eighteen and nineteen he began to write songs.
-In his first public performance he sang R. Kelly's "I Believe I Can Fly" at his local youth centre (Maison des jeunes et de la culture): "I was totally weak, ... so stressed out because there was a lot of rap and I didn't fit into that genre at all," he said in an interview.
+Between the ages of eighteen and nineteen de Pretto began to write songs.
+In his first public performance he sang R. Kelly's "I Believe I Can Fly" at his local youth centre: "I was totally weak, ... so stressed out because there was a lot of rap and I didn't fit into that genre at all", he said in an interview.

-He participated in the Printemps de Bourges music festival, where he won the Inouïs ("unheard of, amazing") prize, and the Bars en Trans festival, and is a graduate of inRocKs Lab 2016.
+de Pretto participated in the Printemps de Bourges music festival, where he won the Inouïs ("unheard of, amazing") prize, and the Bars en Trans festival, and is a graduate of inRocKs Lab 2016.
 In October 2017, he also took part in the Festival Off Off Off (Nuits de Champagne festival) in Troyes.